spekframework/spek/docs/setup-jvm.md

 # Setting up for JVM

 ## Gradle
-Gradle `4.7` is recommended as it added a built-in support for JUnit Platform.
+Gradle `4.7` or higher is recommended as it added a built-in support for JUnit Platform.

+Groovy config:

 ```groovy
 // setup dependencies